 Typhoid fever vaccines are not 100% effective.
 Always practice safe eating and drinking habits to help prevent infection.5

-You should follow the CDC guidelines for safe eating and drinking overseas where typhoid fever is common.
+You should follow the CDC guidelines for safe eating and drinking overseas, where typhoid fever is common.
 These precautions include4:

-VIVOTIF is the only FDA-approved oral vaccine for typhoid fever.8 The full dosing schedule is 4 capsules that you take by mouth every other day over the course of 7 days.7
+The full dosing schedule is 4 capsules that you take by mouth every other day over the course of 7 days.7

 Be sure to complete your last dose at least 1 week before you plan to travel.7